 - Sec.
-2. FY 2023 Budget with Unified Accounts Code Structure.
+2. FY 2025 Budget with Unified Accounts Code Structure.
 All items of appropriations in this Act shall be given account codes by the DBM pursuant to the Unified Accounts Code Structure.
 These account codes shall be used in the release of the appropriations in this Act for a unified accounting, auditing, and reporting of all the financial transactions of the government. - Sec.
 3. The General Appropriations Act as the Allotment Order.
-The General Appropriations Act (GAA), upon its effectivity, shall be considered the allotment authorizing agencies to obliquate in accordance with its provisions, except for the following: - (a) Appropriations that by virtue of law, general or special provisions, and rules and regulations have conditions or requirements before release; - (b) Lump-sum appropriations in the agency budget and special purpose funds that have no details necessary for release; and - (c) Those requiring a Special Budget under the general and special provisions in this Act.
+The General Appropriations Act (GAA), upon its effectivity, shall be considered the allotment authorizing agencies to obligate in accordance with its provisions, except for the following: - (a) Appropriations that by virtue of law, general or special provisions, and rules and regulations have conditions or requirements before release; and - (b) Lump-sum appropriations in the agency budget and special purpose funds that have no details necessary for release.